-Between classes, the Commuter Lounge, The Schoenfeld Campus Center and the Commons are popular places for commuting students to socialize with friends, study, and get something to eat.
+Between classes, The Schoenfeld Campus Center and the Commons are popular places for commuting students to socialize with friends, study, and get something to eat.
 Each of these locations has WiFi for commuting students’ convenience.

 The Krenz Academic Center provides quieter study areas, assistance from the librarians and computing stations.
 All commuting students are provided access to the College’s computing network and email, so even when they are home, connections with campus are never more than a click away!

 Commuting students who drive to campus must register their vehicle with the Manager of Public Safety, obtain a permit, and park on College property.
 Lockers are available in the Schoenfeld Campus Center, and can be arranged through College Services.